 Blending modern sophistication with a warm and inviting atmosphere, Le Relais de La Malmaison, a member of Radisson Individuals, features 88 thoughtfully designed rooms and suites.
 Each space showcases eco-friendly elements, bright and spacious layouts, and private balconies overlooking the verdant hotel grounds, ensuring a peaceful and rejuvenating stay.

-Tom Flanagan Karttunen, Area Senior Vice President Northern & Western Europe, Radisson Hotel Group, says: “With France as a key market for Radisson Hotel Group, we are delighted to continue our growth in the Parisian region with the addition of Le Relais de La Malmaison, a member of Radisson Individuals.
+Tom Flanagan Karttunen, Area Senior Vice President Northern & Western Europe, Radisson Hotel Group, says: “France is a key market for Radisson Hotel Group, and we are delighted to continue our growth in the Parisian region with the addition of Le Relais de La Malmaison, a member of Radisson Individuals.
 This charming hotel perfectly complements our expanding portfolio, offering guests a sophisticated yet serene escape with easy access to the vibrancy of Paris.”

-Following its transformation, the hotel now boasts a world-class wellness and fitness center, designed for ultimate relaxation and well-being.
+Following its transformation, the hotel now boasts a world-class wellness and fitness center, designed for ultimate relaxation and wellbeing.
 Guests can indulge in spa treatments by Sothys, unwind in the sauna, hammam, hot tub, and indoor swimming pool, or maintain their fitness routine with state-of-the-art gym facilities.
-For golf enthusiasts, the nearby 9-hole Bluegreen Golf Course provides a scenic outdoor activity just steps away.
+For golf enthusiasts, the nearby ninehole Bluegreen Golf Course provides a scenic outdoor activity just steps away.

 Dining at Le Relais de La Malmaison, a member of Radisson Individuals, is a delight for the senses.
 Les Terrasses du Relais offers an exquisite selection of seasonal French dishes, carefully crafted by the hotel’s culinary team using fresh, locally sourced ingredients.
 Meanwhile, Le Bar du Relais provides a cozy setting to enjoy handcrafted cocktails or afternoon tea by the fireplace.